kisstkondoros/codemetrics/README.md

 ```

 ## Commands
-- Toggle code lenses for arrow functions - default key binding F4
+- Toggle code lenses for arrow functions
-- Toggle code metrics - default key binding F5
+- Toggle code metrics

-They can be overriden in the keybindings.json (File -> Preferences -> Keyboard Shortcuts)
+They can be bound in the keybindings.json (File -> Preferences -> Keyboard Shortcuts)
 ```javascript
 { "key": "f4",                    "command": "codemetrics.toggleCodeMetricsForArrowFunctions",
                                      "when": "editorTextFocus" },